omr2001/HR_Attrition_Dashboard/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 </p>
-Feel fr<ee to customize this description according to your preferences!
+<p>Feel free to customize this description according to your preferences!</p>